Glass ionomer cement: Clinical applications

-It is important to note that glass ionomers have a long setting time and need protection from the oral environment in order to minimize interference with dissolution and prevent contamination.
+Glass ionomers have a long setting time and need protection from the oral environment in order to minimize interference with dissolution and prevent contamination.

 The type of application for glass ionomers depends on the cement consistency as varying levels of viscosity from very high viscosity to low viscosity, can determine whether the cement is used as luting agents, orthodontic bracket adhesives, pit and fissure sealants, liners and bases, core build-ups, or intermediate restorations.

 Clinical uses

 The different clinical uses of glass ionomer compounds as restorative materials include;